 The benefit amounts provided to members covered under the GLI Program are subject to a reduction factor.
-The benefit amount reduces by 25% on January 1 following one calendar year of separation.
-The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of its original value.
+The benefit amount reduces by 25% on January 1 following one calendar year of retirement.
+The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of the total life insurance benefit value at retirement.